jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 What's New
 ===
-8 Jun 2014
+8 Jun 2015
 - Refactor and conform to PEP8 standards
-- New chart output with 4 subplots
+- New chart display with 4 subplots

 Requirements
 ===